ftudisco/siam-anpf/docs/ch2/sec1.md

 # Network centrality

+Complex networks is a common name for various real networks which are usually presented by graphs with a large number of nodes: Internet graphs, collaboration graphs, e-mail graphs, social networks, transport networks, protein-protein interaction networks, and many other.

+ The term network analysis refers to a wealth of mathematical techniques aiming at describing the structure, function, and evolution of complex networks.
+One of the main tasks in network analysis is the localization of nodes that, in some sense, are the "most important" in a given graph.
+The main tool to quantify the relevance of nodes in a graph is through the computation of suitably defined centrality indices.
+Many centrality indices have been invented during time.
+Each one of them refers to a particular definition of "importance" or "relevance" that is most useful in a given context.....

 ## Eigenvector centrality 101

 Ranking the nodes of a network according to suitable "centrality measures" is a recurring and fundamental question in network science and data mining.
 Among the various  network centrality models,  the class of **eigenvector centrality** is one of the most widely used and effective.
 This family of models  dates back to the 19th Century when it was proposed as a mean to rank professional chess players by Edmund Landau[@schaf2019landau] and was then  popularized in the network science community starting from the late '80s with Bonacich[@bonacich1987eig], PageRank[@page1999pagerank] and HITS[@K99] models.